IT21266300/EcoCycleExplorerWeb/README.md

 ### Database and Storage:
 - **MongoDB**: For user data and app metadata storage.

+### IoT Device for Health Monitoring:
+An IoT device was developed as part of this project to monitor cyclists' health metrics and integrate them into the application.
+Key Components
+- **Arduino Uno**: Microcontroller used to build the IoT device.
+- **Sensors**: Heart rate sensor
+- **Communication Module**: Bluetooth module (e.g., HC-05) for transmitting data to the mobile app.

 ---

 ## How It Works

+### **Route Optimization and Navigation**
+- AI algorithms dynamically calculate the most efficient and safe routes.
+- Factors like road conditions, real-time weather, and user preferences are considered.

 ### **Hazard Detection Using Mobile Sensors**
 - Real-time mobile phone sensor data (accelerometer, gyroscope, and GPS) is fed into a custom-trained ML model.